calaba/octave-3.8.2-enable-64-ubuntu-14.04/README.md

 3) Download Octave sources (ftp://ftp.gnu.org/gnu/octave/octave-3.8.2.tar.gz) and extract it to /opt directory (as root)

 4) Run the script 'sudo 1-compile-install-prereq.sh' - it will install required tools and libs for compilation.
 It might install too much ...
-(900MB)
+(1 GB)

 5) In addition install manually standard libraries required by Octave: